joshbasho/enhanced-recurring-tasks-for-notion/README.md

 4. In Notion:
    - Rename you property that handles status to "Status".
    - Add the following options to your Status property: "Archive", "Recurring Archive" (I personally hide them both).
-   - Add the following propeties to your database (You can just select any task on the list and add the property to that page, it will propograte to the entire database).
+   - Add the following propeties to your database (You can just select any task and add the property to that page, it will propograte to the entire database).
        - Name: "Date Recurring", Type: "Date"
        - Name "Date Completed", Type: "Date"
        - Name: "Recurring", Type: "Text"